 This peach dump cake is moist, fruity, and buttery with a crisp crust on top!
-Here’s the crazy part: it only requires four simple ingredients!
+And it only requires four simple ingredients!

-It’s perfectly warm, ooey-gooey, and peachy, and tastes extra amazing when topped with vanilla ice cream.
+It’s perfectly warm, ooey-gooey, and supremely peachy.
+Plus, it tastes extra delicious when topped with vanilla ice cream.

 Easy Peach Dump Cake Recipe